Kchateee/hello-world/README.md

 Hi humans!

 Hubot here, I like Node.js and coffeescript (that's what I'm made of!).
-I'vehad tacos on the moon and find ther far superior to Earth tacos.
+I've had tacos on the moon and find ther far superior to Earth tacos.